geritol/learn/pega.md

 **Explore data model:** App -> _run a search on its name_ -> Data model -> Property

 ---

+# Case design
+- Requirements management: process of collecting, analyzing, refining, and prioritizing product requirements, and then planning for their delivery
+- Business objectives:

 ## <a name="data-transform"/> /stub Data Transform
 Data Transform is an option for copying and manipulating data.